 Photographers will love the light here in the early mornings and late afternoons.
 The best time to visit Lake Tempe is in August.
 This is when the annual Maccera Tappareng festival is held to ‘purify’ the lake.
 Beside the traditional slaughtering of cows there are exciting dragon boat races, kite-flying competitions and music and dance performances.

-You can pack nice and light for Sulawesi as it’s lovely and warm pretty much all year round - read on to find out the best time to go to Sulawesi and what not to miss while you’re there.
+You can pack nice and light for Sulawesi as it’s lovely and warm pretty much all year round.

-Bunaken National Park off the coast of Sulawesi is one of the world’s best destinations for diving, an underwater paradise where almost 400 coral species support an incredibly diverse range of marine creatures.
+This is of the world’s best destinations for diving, an underwater paradise of coral.

-Local culture in Sulawesi is both fascinating and unique, with much attention focused on the Toraja people of South Sulawesi and their elaborate burial ceremonies - if a funeral happens while you're there, don't miss it.
+Much attention is focused on the Toraja people of South Sulawesi and their elaborate burial ceremonies - don't miss them.